yutinghuwu/Final-Project-SkillScanner/README.md

 ## 2. Project Overview
 In this project, we studied the skills for the three most in demand job roles that have emerged in the recent years across data industry, with the following objectives:

-2.1.
-Identify each role skills**, which will serve as input for the supervised classification algorithms, for following roles:
+### 2.1.
+Identify each role skills, which will serve as input for the supervised classification algorithms, for following roles:
     * Data Analysis
     * Data Science
     * Data Engineering